 DUI Punishment

 Driving under the influence (DUI) is treated seriously in California, with strict laws and harsh penalties for those convicted.
-DUI punishments range from fines and jail time to mandatory education programs and license suspensions.
+DUI punishment range from fines and jail time to mandatory education programs and license suspensions.
 Understanding the potential consequences is crucial for anyone facing a DUI charge in California.

 DUI Sentencing Laws in California